cyisfor/ctemplate/README.md

 output_literal(" after");
 ```

 You need to define "output_literal" and stuff in code, then include this system’s generated source.
-See `output.h` `test.template.html` `example.c` and `Makefile` for an example of how to do this sort of thing.
+See `src/output.h` `test.template.html` `src/example.c` and `Makefile` for an example of how to do this sort of thing.

 ```C
 #define output_literal(lit) strreserve(buf,sizeof(lit)-1); \